Monthly Archives: October 2022

 1. In other tellings, Isis played this intermediary role: “the great Isis who renders the two men contented” (te Velde, 48).

 2. Of course these dates are very rough.
 The first hieroglyphic writing in Egypt is attested around 5000 years ago.
 The contendings of Horus and Seth are evidenced in the pyramid texts only five or six centuries later.
-But the mythological cycle seems to have been common knowledge then and doubtless had its origins far back in pre-historic (pre-scriptural) time.
+But the mythological cycle seems to have been common knowledge then and doubtless had its origins far back in pre-historic (pre-literate) time.
 It may be a story that is as old and as various as mankind.
-In McLuhan this 3-fold is to be seen in many different forms, ear-eye-tactility, for example, or in the two wings of the Gutenberg era and the both together of the electric Marconi one.
+In McLuhan this 3-fold is to be seen in many different forms, ear-eye-tactility, for example, or in the two wings of the Gutenberg era in contrast to the both together of the electric Marconi one.

 3. Along with the Egyptians and the Greeks, McLuhan insisted that an understanding of peace depends upon an understanding the antagonists who would be brought together in that peace: “In art as in physics fission preceded fusion.”
 (The Aesthetic Moment in Landscape,1951).
 ‘Understanding’ in this sense begins by allowing the antagonists their independent place in reality — peace does not confuse and annul, but brings together in the third possibility of respected difference.